RiccardoScott1/postgres_text/article.md

 - **Storage**: Documents are stored as **tsvectors** — sorted arrays of lexemes, optionally with position info to improve relevance ranking in dense query matches.

+# ---- COMMENT ----
+I think the above section would make more sende below under the tsvector part.
+# ---- COMMENT END ----

 ## `tsvector` and `tsquery`: Core Data Types for Full Text Search